y1ngli/y1ngli.github.io/_pages/about.md

 Hi, this is Ying Li.
 I'm a 2nd-year Ph.D.
 Student in the ECE department at [UCLA](https://www.ee.ucla.edu/), working with Prof. [Yuan Tian](https://www.ytian.info/).

-I am broadly interested in real-world computer security and privacy topics, particularly focused on LLM for code, data-driven security, privacy compliance, and program synthesis.
+I am broadly interested in real-world computer security and privacy topics, including LLM for security, automated reasoning, etc.

 I received my Bachelor’s degree from [Sichuan University(SCU)](https://en.scu.edu.cn/), and after that, I studied at [University of Chinese Academy of Sciences(UCAS)](https://english.ucas.ac.cn/).
 I was also a research Assistant at the [Chinese University of Hong Kong(CUHK)](https://www.cuhk.edu.hk/).